GDPR for sales: How to find new customers without breaking the law!

 Cold calling is one of the most effective ways to build new relationships with potential customers.

-In fact, cold calling doesn’t come under the same regulation as the GDPR and is being given a new lease of life as a result, which is good news to cold calling experts!
+The good news is that cold calling doesn’t come under the same regulation as the GDPR and is being given a new lease of life as a result, which is good news to cold calling experts!

 At this stage, it is worth repeating that each time you add a new prospect to your CRM database, you’ll need to get their consent before you can start sending them promotional offers.